Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Introduction

 In the above post, it is clear that an Islamophobic connotation is implied.
-Muzz is a British marriage and dating app for Muslims.
-However, (muzrats) are two words, muz – muzz and rat are various medium-sized, long-tailed rodents.
-Similarly, abdul is also used in Islamophobic connotation, a neutral but hateful slur against Muslims.
-To add more context to neutral text floating on social media platforms, consider this example posted on 4Chan, dated November 5, 2024, on the US election day, 2024. \begin{itemize} \item ``Your idiotism won us elections, tank you \textit{Abdul}.
-Now get lost.'' \end{itemize}
+Muzz is a British Muslim marriage and dating app.
+However, \textit{muzrats} are two words, muz – muzz and rat(s) are various medium-sized, long-tailed rodents.
+Similarly, \textit{abdul} is also used in an Islamophobic connotation, a neutral but hateful slur against Muslims.
+To add more context, use of \textit{abdul} is highlighted below in both coded and benign form.